dbt-labs/docs.getdbt.com/website/docs/guides/customize-schema-alias.md

 Alternatively, you may even want your dev schemas to be named after feature branches instead of the developer name.

-For this reason, dbt offers three macros to customize what objects are created in the Data Warehouse:
+For this reason, dbt offers three macros to customize what objects are created in the data warehouse:

 - [`generate_database_name()`](/docs/build/custom-databases#generate_database_name)
 - [`generate_schema_name()`](/docs/build/custom-schemas#how-does-dbt-generate-a-models-schema-name)